rpcpool/yellowstone-faithful/README.md

 - `--watch`: When specified, all the provided epoch files and dirs will be watched for changes and the RPC server will automatically reload the data when changes are detected.
 Usage: `--watch` (boolean flag).
 This is useful when you want to provide just a folder and then add new epochs to it without having to restart the server.
 - `--epoch-load-concurrency=2`: How many epochs to load in parallel when starting the RPC server.
 Defaults to number of CPUs.
 This is useful when you have a lot of epochs and want to speed up the initial load time.
 - `--epoch-search-concurrency=3`: How many epochs to search in parallel when looking for data.
 Defaults to 3.
 This is useful for performance tuning when serving requests across multiple epochs.
+- `--tier1-epoch-limit=10`: Last N epochs to search first in tiered search.
+Defaults to 10.
+For 1000 epochs, this searches epochs 991-998 (last-3 to last-10).
+- `--tier2-epoch-limit=50`: Last N epochs to search second in tiered search.
+Defaults to 50.
+For 1000 epochs, this searches epochs 951-990 (last-10 to last-50).
 - `--max-cache=<megabytes>`: How much memory to use for caching.
 Defaults to 0 (no limit).
 This is useful when you want to limit the memory usage of the RPC server.
 - `--filecoin-api-address`: Filecoin API endpoint address for direct Filecoin retrievals, e.g. `--filecoin-api-address=https://api.node.glif.io`